Skip to content

 The study that proves this result was made after a previous study regarding the rate of erectile dysfunctions.

-This first study was an observational evaluation made in 2016 on 79 patients, and all of them were patients who had used Finasteride for over two years with a 1 mg dose.
-In this study, 40.5% of patients declared that getting and keeping an erection have gotten more difficult since they started using Finasteride.
+➡️ The first study was an observational evaluation made in 2016 on 79 patients, and all of them were patients who had used Finasteride for over two years with a 1 mg dose.
+In this study, 40.5% of patients declared that getting and keeping an erection has gotten more difficult since they started using Finasteride.

-However, a more modern, recent, and better-adjusted study with a broader range of patients (762 patients) made an addition to the previous research.
-In this 2019 study, researchers have also included patients who have never used Finasteride before in their life.
-At the end of the study, a survey was given to the patients asking whether they had experienced any instances of erectile dysfunction.
-Non-finasteride users completed the same survey, but naturally, questions did not refer to finasteride.
+➡️ However, a more modern, recent, and better-adjusted 2019 study from the ISHRS with a broader range of 762 patients made an addition to the previous research: Including patients who have never used Finasteride before.
+At the end of the study, a survey was given, asking whether they had experienced any instances of erectile dysfunction without referring to Finasteride.

-💠 Surprisingly, dermatologists who were present in this research found out that the answer rate for both groups was almost identical.
+💡 Surprisingly, dermatologists who were present in this research found that the answer rate for both groups was almost identical.
 They were very much the same.

 In conclusion, as there was no significant difference between the rates of both groups, the connection of Finasteride to erectile dysfunction was found to be nonexistent.
-Or at least very low since patients would often experience this situation but would blame it on Finasteride.
+Or at least very low since patients would often experience this situation (regardless of using the medication) but would blame it on Finasteride.

 4- Shrinkage